Fort Ripley (Minnesota fort): History

 With occasional exceptions, daily life at Fort Ripley was uneventful.
 The geographic isolation, summer mosquitoes, and long, cold winters made post life challenging.
 The Metis oxcart trains traversing the eastern route of the Red River Trails between Selkirk – Fort Garry and the American Fur Trading outpost at Mendota/Fort Snelling(later Saint Paul) passed Fort Ripley.
-Twice each year, the soldiers trekked to the Long Prairie Agency to supervise government annuity payments of money and goods to the Ho-Chunk/Winnebago and then did the same for the Ojibwe/Chippewa at the Crow Wing Agency.
+Twice each year, the soldiers trekked to the Long Prairie Agency to supervise government annuity payments of money and goods to the Ho-Chunk/Winnebago.

 On July 18, 1850, Congress approved funds to build five military roads in the Minnesota Road Act.
 Two originated on Point Douglas, Minnesota at the confluence of the St. Croix and Mississippi Rivers.
 The first was named the Fort Ripley Military Wagon Road.
 It went north through Cottage Grove, Newport, St. Paul, St. Anthony Falls to Crow Wing seven miles past Fort Ripley.
 The distance from St. Paul to Fort Ripley via the wagon road was 150 miles.

 In 1853 the Isaac Steven's Railway Survey passed through the Fort Ripley Reservation.
 It wouldn't be until the 1880s a rail line was constructed through the former fort's lands.
 The St. Paul and Pacific Railroad had held the right of way for many years, but it would be the Saint Paul, Minneapolis and Manitoba Railway that laid the track.